temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 <!--SNIPSTART hello-world-project-template-java-activity-interface-->
 <!--SNIPEND-->

 The `HelloWorldActivity` interface is annotated with `@ActivityInterface`, signifying that the interface is a Temporal Activity.
-Within this interface is a single method `composeGreeting(String name)` that takes a single String parameter, `name`, and is annotated with `@WorkflowMethod`.
+Within this interface is a single method `composeGreeting(String name)` and is annotated with `@WorkflowMethod`.
 This annotation denotes the starting point of Activity execution which will be called during the Workflow execution.

 Next, create `HelloWorldActivityImpl.java` in `app/src/main/java/helloworldapp/` and add the following code to implement the Activity and define its methods:

 <!--SNIPSTART hello-world-project-template-java-activity-->
 <!--SNIPEND-->

-The implementation overrides the single method from the interface named `composeGreeting` to compose a String that returns a standard "Hello World!" message using the passed in parameter.
+This class implements the single method from the interface named `composeGreeting` to compose a String that returns a standard "Hello World!" message using the passed in parameter.

 Your [Activity Definition](https://docs.temporal.io/activities#activity-definition) can accept input parameters just like Workflow Definitions.
 Review the [Activity parameters](https://docs.temporal.io/application-development/foundations?lang=java#activity-parameters) section of the Temporal documentation for more details, as there are some limitations you'll want to be aware of when running more complex applications.